Project 4: A Scheme Interpreter

 programs.
 The former should be fixed (of course!) and the latter should be

-handled, usually by raising a SchemeError
+handled, usually by raising a SchemeError.
+All SchemeError exceptions are

-handled and printed as error messages by the read_eval_print_loop
+handled and printed as error messages by the read_eval_print_loop function in

-.
+scheme.py.
 Ideally, there should never be unhandled Python exceptions for any

 input to your interpreter.